grafana/loki/docs/sources/api/_index.md

 query parameters support the following values:

 - `query`: The [LogQL](../logql/) query to perform
-- `limit`: The max number of entries to return
+- `limit`: The max number of entries to return.
+It defaults to `100`.
 - `time`: The evaluation time for the query as a nanosecond Unix epoch.
 Defaults to now.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`